Kingmoballs/CorporateTreasuryPlatform/docs/uat-scenarios.md

 Create distinct accounts and transactions in two organizations.
 Try to retrieve organization A identifiers with organization B tokens.
-For a multi-membership user, switch organization and replace both tokens.
+For a multi-membership user, switch organization, replace the in-memory access token, and verify that the API replaces the HttpOnly refresh cookie.

 Expected: cross-tenant resources are not returned; after switching, all data belongs to the selected organization.